Chinese edible frog: Usage

 The frogs are commonly found in wet markets, seafood markets, and pet stores.
 In wet markets, they are usually sold per piece or per kilogram.
-The medium-sized frogs are sold as pets in pet stores, and the smaller variant is sold as live food for arowanas.
+The medium-sized frogs are sold as pets in pet stores, and the smaller variant is sold as live food for arowanas or other predator fish.
 They are widely farmed in Sichuan, China, Malaysia, and Thailand.

 These frogs, though much smaller than their Western counterparts, are used by Chinese to cook frog legs and by Filipinos who cook them for adobo dishes.
 The frog's forelimbs and hind legs are fried in oil, while in the adobo method (in which the entire frog is utilized), they are cooked in soy sauce and vinegar.